mhrstv/Kodify/README.md

-# Kodify.Backend
+# Kodify

-Kodify.Backend is a .NET library that provides AI-powered code generation, problem generation, and code explanation capabilities.
+Kodify is a .NET library that provides AI-powered code generation, problem generation, and code explanation capabilities.

 ## Key Features